udeme-goc/alx-system_engineering-devops/command_line_for_the_win/README.md

 2. I created a directory named command_line_for_the_win inside the cloned repository.

-3. Using a tool like Snip, I captured screenshots for each challenge page.
+3. Using the Windows Snip tool, I captured screenshots for each completed challenge page.

 4. I saved each screenshot in the command_line_for_the_win directory.